Global Aid Effort Begins For Myanmar Quake Relief - UrduPoint

 An Indian aid flight landed in Myanmar on Saturday, with more on the way.

-Indian Foreign Minister Subrahmanyam Jaishankar said a military transport plane had been dispatched carrying hygiene kits, blankets, food parcels and other essentials.
+Indian Foreign Minister Subrahmanyam Jaishankar said a military transport plane had been dispatched carrying hygiene kits, blankets and food parcels.

 "A search and rescue team and medical team is also accompanying this flight," he added.

-Four more aircraft were being sent with personnel and equipment, including a field hospital, as well as two navy ships, officials said.
+Four more aircraft were being sent with personnel and equipment, as well as two navy ships, officials said.

-The World Health Organization is mobilising its logistics hub in Dubai to prepare trauma injury supplies and had triggered its emergency management response.
+The World Health Organization has mobilised its logistics hub in Dubai to prepare trauma injury supplies and triggered its emergency management response.

-The global health body was coordinating its earthquake response from its Geneva headquarters "because we see this as a huge event" with "clearly a very, very big threat to life and health", spokesperson Margaret Harris told a media briefing.
+The local Myanmar Red Cross Society has mobilised trained volunteers to provide help, launching search and rescue efforts, administering first aid, distributing emergency relief items and deploying mobile health teams.

+The International Federation of Red Cross and Red Crescent Societies launched an emergency appeal Sunday for more than $100 million to help 100,000 people with life-saving relief.

 The UN humanitarian agency OCHA is mobilising emergency response efforts, alongside its partner organisations.